Home > SHCJ > Criminal Justice > Program Description

 JUST 201 Critical Issues in Criminal Justice** 3

-Liberal Arts Elective (any GER) 3
+Liberal Arts Elective (any GER course) 3

 TOTAL CREDITS 15